 - Check prices and availability: Arc de Triomphe Rooftop Tickets

-One of the most famous avenues in the world.
+The Champs-Elysees is one of the most famous avenues in the world.
+It’s a great tourist spot to visit, especially if you prefer to look around the city leisurely.
 Take some comfortable shoes to walk along the wide boulevards, street cafes and Parisian buildings as the avenue is 2 kilometres long!

 5. Le Louvre